-- There was one short sale in May.
+- There were no short sales in May.

-- As of the end of May, condo inventory remained steady at 163 units.
+- As of the end of May, condo inventory decreased slightly to 160 units.

 The two most important items after a storm are water and ice.
 It is suggested residents should have a storm supply of three days’ worth of nonperishable food and a five-day water supply (one gallon per person per day) in the event of a hurricane.
 An even better goal is a five- to seven-day supply of nonperishable food and a seven-day water supply of three gallons per person per day.